cuthbertLab/music21/music21/documentation/source/installing/installAdditional.rst

 MuseScore offers a free, full-featured, cross-platform (Windows, Mac OS, Ubuntu, Debian, and Fedora) application for viewing and editing music notation.
-MuseScore can import and export MusicXML, and provides an excellent way to view, edit, and export musical data for working in music21.
+MuseScore can import and export MusicXML, and provides an excellent way to view, edit, and export musical data for working in `music21`.
-Use of MuseScore (version 2 or higher) is highly recommended for working with music21.
+Downloading MuseScore (version 2 or higher) is highly recommended for working with `music21`.

 http://www.musescore.org